 Published by Tulika Bahadur

-India-born, London-educated, a little base in Sydney.
+India-born, London-educated, business base in Sydney, global network.
 Always happy to travel.
-Send all business enquiries regarding content creation, curatorship, educational engagements, art buying/commissioning/rental, building a collection, brand collaborations with artists, and cultural experiences, events and tours to tulika@elucidaction.com.au.
+Say hello if you are a reader!
+Send all commercial enquiries regarding introduction to the art world, content creation, curatorship, educational/speaking engagements, art/artist/cultural involvement for your business/organisation, art buying/commissioning, building a collection, brand collaborations with artists, entrepreneurship in art and culture, using art and beauty for well-being, and cultural experiences, events and tours to tulika@onartandaesthetics.com (DON'T FORGET TO CC: tulikabahadur@gmail.com).
 Please introduce yourself before forwarding press releases and newsletters.
 I will especially remember you!
-IG: @tulika_inez_bahadur89 (personal) & @connoisseurscircle (social club).
+IG: @tulikabahadur (personal) & @connoisseurscircle (social club).
 View all posts by Tulika Bahadur